proj-courseware/users-service/docs/guides/email-smtp.md

 - Accidentally triggering spam filters
 - Exposing email credentials in development environments

-This is where MailHog becomes essential.
+This is where Mailpit becomes essential.

 ## SMTP in Production vs Development